openfab-lab/FabMob/Tutos software/Tuto_MatterControl.md

 ### 3. Adjust the settings
 Go to **Settings & Controls** to adjust the settings to your needs.
 You have all the options in **SETTINGS**.
+Check in SETTINGS/GENERAL/Raft Priming if you are ok with the Skirt (usually we put 5mm touching).
+Check in SETTINGS/GENERAL/Support Material if the support is activated or not.

 If the setting is put in **blue** it means it is changed in comparison to the original settings.